stellar/js-stellar-sdk/docs/learn/readme.md

     })
 ```

-## Handling Responses
+## Handling responses

 ### XDR
 The transaction endpoints will return some fields in raw [XDR](https://stellar.org/developers/horizon/learn/xdr/)
 form.
 You can convert this XDR to JSON using the `.fromXDR()` method.

-Here is an example re-writing the txHandler from above to print the XDR fields as JSON.
+An example of re-writing the txHandler from above to print the XDR fields as JSON:

 ```javascript
 var txHandler = function (txResponse) {